ef4/ember-resource-metadata/README.md

 ## Service

-The `ember-resource-metadata` service has the following methods for accessing metadata:
+The `resource-metadata` service has the following methods for accessing metadata:

  - `peek(record)`: takes an Ember Data record or any object with a `type` and `id`.
 Returns an `Ember.Object` representing the record's metadata.
 Returns undefined if we don't have any metadata for the record.
  - `read(record)`: takes the same input as `peek`, but this always returns an `Ember.Object`, which will be updated to contain the metadata for the record even if it's added at a later time.